Igloo Marine Ultra Cooler Review

 The “cost” of this shell is that all Igloo Marine Ultra Coolers come in one color: white.
 This is a necessity as any colored options would be more likely to fade.

-Another feature that we really like is the carrying handles.
+Another feature that we like is carrying handles.
 On the smaller sizes such as the 28-quart and 30-quart, you will find overhead comfort grip handles.
 And on the larger sizes, these are replaced with side comfort grip handles.

 These handles, as the name suggests, provide a good, comfortable grip which is essential in water environments.
 Things can get very slick and making sure that you don’t drop a heavy cooler full of items is vital.